 Tamar in the Bible and the Weird Story of Judah and His Sons

-Judah is one of the sons of Jacob and played an important role in the story of Joseph as it was his idea to sell him into slavery rather than kill him.
+Judah is the fourth-born son of Jacob and played an important role in the Joseph narrative as it was his idea to sell him into slavery rather than kill him.

 After Joseph is sold into slavery and the lie of the brothers is told to Jacob, Judah visits a friend and meets a Canaanite woman whom he marries and has three sons.

 The first son, Er, is given in marriage to Tamar.
 Now, outside of this story of Tamar, we know little about her.
 We also know little about Er, except that he was wicked so God kills him.

 See, it is unsettling already.